-- 1. The Permittee shall prepare and submit to the Department, within forty-five (45) days of the effective date of permit, or notification by the Department for a newly identified SWMU, a Confirmatory Sampling (CS) Workplan to determine any release from SWMUs and AOCs identified in V.A.2.
+- 1. The permittee shall prepare and submit to the Department, within forty-five (45) calendar days of the effective date of permit, or notification by the Department for a newly identified SWMU, a Confirmatory Sampling (CS) Workplan to determine any release from SWMUs and AOCs identified in V.A.3. and Appendix D of this permit.
 The CS Workplan shall include schedules of implementation and completion of specific actions necessary to determine a release.
 It should also address applicable requirements and affected media. - 2.
 The CS Workplan must be approved by the Department, in writing, prior to implementation.
 The Department shall specify the start date of the CS Workplan schedule in the letter approving the CS Workplan.
-If the Department disapproves the CS Workplan, the Department shall either (1) notify the Permittee in writing of the CS Workplan's deficiencies and specify a due date for submission of a revised CS Workplan, (2) revise the CS Workplan and notify the Permittee of the revisions, or (3) conditionally approve the CS Workplan and notify the Permittee of the conditions. - 3.
-The Permittee shall implement the confirmatory sampling in accordance with the approved CS Workplan. - 4.
-The Permittee shall prepare and submit to the Department in accordance with the approved schedule, a CS Report, within sixty (60) days after approval of the CS Workplan, identifying those SWMUs and AOCs listed in Condition V.A.2. that have released hazardous waste or hazardous constituents into the environment.
+If the Department disapproves the CS Workplan, the Department shall either (1) notify the permittee in writing of the CS Workplan's deficiencies and specify a due date for submission of a revised CS Workplan, (2) revise the CS Workplan and notify the permittee of the revisions, or (3) conditionally approve the CS Workplan and notify the permittee of the conditions. - 3.
+The permittee shall implement the confirmatory sampling in accordance with the approved CS Workplan. - 4.
+The permittee shall prepare and submit to the Department in accordance with the approved schedule, a Confirmatory Sampling (CS)Report, within sixty (60) calendar days after approval of the CS Workplan, identifying those SWMUs and AOCs listed in Condition V.A.3. that have released hazardous waste or hazardous constituents into the environment.
 The CS Report shall include all data, including raw data, and a summary and analysis of the data that supports the above determination. - 5.
 Based on the results of the CS Report, the Department shall determine the need for further investigations at the SWMUs and AOCs covered in the CS Report.
-If the Department determines that such investigations are needed, the Permittee shall be required to prepare a plan for such investigations as outlined in Condition V.F.1.a.
-The Department will notify the Permittee of any "no further action" decision.
+If the Department determines that such investigations are needed, the permittee shall be required to prepare a plan for such investigations as outlined in Condition V.F.1.b.
+The Department will notify the permittee of any "no further action" decision.